AnonymousRendezvous/CyberShield/README.md

 For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.

 If no other information, simply press enter.

+Type either y/n in the "Do you want to trawl for images?" parameter.